arbonap/rubyisms/survey.md

 - Rails is a unique framework because of its DSL, or Domain Specific Language.
 The Rails DSL makes it very human-readable.
 Moreover, Rails can take advantage of large community of open source maintainers that (fairly) reliably maintain gems.
 Also, Rails takes advantage of Ruby as a language.
 Ruby is flexible, dynamic, has many handy methods, and lots of syntactic sugar that makes developing easier on the developer.
 Lastly, Rails is very opinionated.
 There is a so-called "Rails Way" of developing, and the framework pushes you to develop in that way.

 ## What is useful about Rails Console?
 Could you provide practical examples of using it for live websites?
 - Rails Console allows you to play around with and test your code.
 You're allowed to instantiate a particular test object, and play around with it to better understand its behaviors.
 For example, you can take advantage of `rails c` if you want to quickly hand-test if a model validation successfully went through after instantiating a particular object.
-If your object
+Moreover, you can play around with Rails methods with the Rails Console.

 ## Please give an overview of MVC?
 What is a common problem in writing MVC code in Rails?
 What is the remedy for it?